Nusiq/regolith-filters/system_template/README.md

   in the `scope_path` property.
 - `system_template.py` - python file with single expression that evaluates to a list of dictionaries.
 Each dictionary has the following keys:
     - `source` - the path to the source file relative to the `[system name]/data` folder.
     - `target` - the destination of the file (can be either in `RP` or `BP` folders of the Regolith project).
-  - `scope` - this property is required only when the source file is a python file and the target is a JSON file.
+    - `scope` - this property is used only when the source file is a python file and the target is a JSON file.
 It defines the scope used for evaluating the source file (then it's dumped as JSON to the target).
+    - `use_global_scope` - this property is used only when the source file is a python file and the target is a JSON file.
+It defines whether the scope defined in the `system_scope.json` and in the `scope_path` file should be used while evaluating the source file.
 - `data/*` - a folder with files that are used as source files for the system.
   The files can be any type of files.